codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 weight: 1
 ---

-## iOS errors regarding creating authenticated sessions
+## iOS errors regarding creating authentication sessions

 When App Store Connect is not correctly set up, users might encounter an error message similar to the following: